 Discover how Orange helps companies of all types make cloud migration as smooth as possible using Application Performance Management.

-Sonia is Head of the Application Performance Management Consulting at Orange Business Services Global Solutions for Business in Europe.
+Sonia is Head of the Application Performance Management Consulting at Orange Business Global Solutions for Business in Europe.
 She manages a team of consultants who specialize in solutions which help customers better monitor and improve their application performance.
 Prior to this position, she was a Consultant in the same team for 9 years.